This post contains some affiliate links from brands we love that help us grow Clever Girl Finance! Please see our disclosures for more information.

 Of course, you can check out books, movies, and CDs.
 But most libraries often have many more.
 For example, there might be community events, free local attraction passes, seeds for your garden, and more.
 Talk to your local librarian to see what is available at your library.

 The library is my favorite frugal resource!
 Check out yours today.
-If you aren’t sure where to find yours, then find it on the Digital Public Library of America.
+If you aren’t sure where to find yours, then find it on Overdrive.
 Once you get your library card, you can borrow books online via the Libby or Overdrive apps that connect directly to your local library.

 8. Try the cash envelope method

 If you struggle to keep track of your spending, then the cash envelope method could be a great option.
 The cash envelopes could help you realize how much you are spending.
 It might open your eyes to your harmful spending habits.

 Once you have a better understanding of what you like to spend money on, then you can work on adjusting those habits.